cran-task-views/Hydrology/hydrometeo.md

 *Do not edit this README by hand.
 See [CONTRIBUTING.md](CONTRIBUTING.md).*

-This Task View contains information about packages relevant to the field of hydrology and meteorology
+This Task View contains information about packages broadly relevated to *water*, focused on hydrology, hydrogeology, and meteorology.
+Packages are broadly grouped according to their function; however, many have functionality that spans multiple categories.
+We also highlight other, existing task views that have related functions - for example, statistical analysis or spatial data processing.

 If you have any comments or suggestions for additions or improvements for this Task View, go to GitHub and [submit an issue](https://github.com/ropensci/hydrometeorology/issues), or make some changes and [submit a pull request](https://github.com/ropensci/hydrometeorology/pulls).
 If you can't contribute on GitHub, [send Sam Zipper an email](mailto:samuelczipper@gmail.com).
 If you have an issue with one of the packages discussed below, please contact the maintainer of that package.